ishitajain123/Text-Classification-using-Bert/README.md

 * Input sentences were encoded using *Bert Tokenizers*.
 Tokenization is a process to take raw texts and split into tokens, which are numeric data to represent words.
 Used custom datasets class to feed data into our model.
 * Transformers gave Bert its increased capacity for understanding context and ambiguity in languages.
 Bert model pre-trained on law dataset was fine tuned using our training data.

+### Model metrics
+For the final model: Average values-
+Validation accuracy = 90.00%
+F1 score(micro) = 0.90
+F1 score(macro) = 0.86
+Precision = 0.93
+Recall = 0.9
+Random search was used for the hyperparameter optimization of our model
+Accuracy on the training set is 100%
+Accuracy on validation set was 80%, but after adding regularization I was able to achieve 90% validation accuracy(which is neither overfitting nor underfitting I believe)